owulveryck/blog/content/post/cctv-inception-tensorflow.md

 # Machine learning and computer vision

-Machine learning and tooling around it has increased and gain in efficiency in the past years. it now "easy" to code a model that can be trained to detect and classify elements from a picture.
+Machine learning and tooling around it has increased and gained in efficiency in the past years. it now "easy" to code a model that can be trained to detect and classify elements from a picture.

 Cloud providers are offering services that can instantly tag and label elements from an image.
 To achieve the goal of the CCTV, it would be really easy to use, for example, [AWS rekognition](https://aws.amazon.com/rekognition/), train the model, and post a request for each image seen.